kontron/python-aardvark/README.rst

 Requirements
 ------------

-You need an either a x86 or an amd64 machine.
+You need an either an x86, an amd64 or a M1 machine.
 This is because the binding uses a binary-only module supplied by the manufacturer, Total Phase.
-Linux, Windows, and OSX is supported.
+Linux, Windows, and OSX are supported.

 Contributing